Lute: First lutes

 Curt Sachs defined lute in the terminology section of The History of Musical Instruments as "composed of a body, and of a neck which serves both as a handle and as a means of stretching the strings beyond the body".
 His definition focused on body and neck characteristics and not on the way the strings were sounded, so the fiddle counted as a "bowed lute".
 Sachs also distinguished between the "long-necked lute" and the short-necked variety.
 The short-necked variety contained most of our modern instruments, "lutes, guitars, hurdy-gurdies and the entire family of viols and violins".

-The long lutes were the more ancient lutes; the "Arabic tanbūr ... faithfully preserved the outer appearance of the ancient lutes of Babylonia and Egypt".
+The long lutes were the more ancient lutes; the tanbūr ... faithfully preserved the outer appearance of the ancient lutes of Babylonia and Egypt".
 He further categorized long lutes with a "pierced lute" and "long neck lute".
 The pierced lute had a neck made from a stick that pierced the body (as in the ancient Egyptian long-neck lutes, and the modern African gunbrī).

 The long lute had an attached neck, and included the sitar, tanbur and tar: the dutār had two strings, setār three strings, čārtār four strings, pančtār five strings.

 Sachs's book is from 1941, and the archaeological evidence available to him placed the early lutes at about 2000 BC.
 Discoveries since then have pushed the existence of the lute back to c.
 3100 BC.